Mount St. Peter Church: Convent school

 The next thing built on the grounds was an eight foot arch that went from the rectory to the next future building.
 A statue of Saint Peter was placed in the niche over the keystone of the arch.
 From the arch, a large stairway descends to the lower level of the grounds.

-For two years, from 1948–1950, work was done on the new building connected to the rectory by the arch.
+For two years, from 1948 to 1950, work was done on the new building connected to the rectory by the arch.
 The three-story building was made of flexicore slab and the outside was made from a mixture of new and old bricks in the back and Michigan red sandstone in the front, so that the building was the same color as the buildings to which it was adjoined.
 The interior of the building was plastered by one of the best plasterers in the area, Dom Graziano, who was the son of a parishioner.
 He did all of the plastering for free.

 When the building was finished, it had two classrooms, a kitchen, a laundry room, a pantry, and a main entrance on the first floor.
 On the second floor, there were three classrooms and a chapel with an adjoining sacristy.
 The third floor was a living area for the teaching sisters.
 It had eight cells, a kitchen, a refectory, and a community room.
 All in all, the building was a permanent convent and a temporary parochial school.